Bridget Galloway: Durham

 After two seasons in the National League with Sunderland, Galloway decided to move on and joined FA Women's Championship club Durham on 14 July 2020.

+Newcastle United

+Galloway moved to Newcastle United on 14 July 2023.

+Nottingham Forest

+Nottingham Forest announced the signing of Galloway on a 1 year contract on 6 August 2024.

 International career

 Galloway has represented England at under-19 level.
 She received her first call-up in January 2018 before making her debut against Ireland on 19 January 2018.
 She scored her first goal for England on 4 March 2018 in a 4–3 win over the Czech Republic.
 She got her second goal for the under-19's in the UEFA Women's Under-19 Championship qualifying round, scoring the opening goal in a 4–1 win against Israel on 3 April 2018.